Kaspanitz/bcdrdemo/workloads.md

 ------------

 - **[Azure VMs](https://learn.microsoft.com/en-us/azure/backup/backup-support-matrix-iaas)**
+	- Azure VM backup happens in two phases:
+		- In phase 1, the snapshot taken is stored along with the disk.
+This is referred to as `snapshot tier`.
+Snapshot tier restores are faster (than restore from vault) because they eliminate the wait time for snapshots to copy to the vault before triggering the restore.
+So restore from the snapshot tier is also referred as Instant Restore.
+		- In phase 2, the snapshot is transferred and stored in the vault managed by the Azure Backup service.
+This is referred to as `vault tier`.
-	- Backup process takes a snapshot, data is transferred to a Recovery Services vault with no impact on production workloads
+	- As the backup process takes a snapshot, data is transferred to a Recovery Services vault with no impact on production workloads
 	- Snapshot levels of [consistency](https://learn.microsoft.com/en-us/azure/backup/backup-azure-vms-introduction#snapshot-consistency):
 		- App-consistent
 		- File system-consistent